Dirac series for $E_{6(-14)}$: Introduction

-In the statements above, the notion of unitarily small (\emph{u-small} for short) $K(\bbR)$-type was introduced by Salamanca-Riba and Vogan in \cite{SV}, while that of spin-lowest $K(\bbR)$-type came from \cite{D}.
+In the statements above, the notion of unitarily small (\emph{u-small} for short henceforth) $K$-type was introduced by Salamanca-Riba and Vogan in \cite{SV}, while that of spin-lowest $K$-type came from \cite{D}.
 They will be recalled for $E_{6(-14)}$ in Section 3.

-The way that we organize the infinite set $\widehat{E_{6(-14)}}^d$ is due to Theorem A of \cite{D17}.
-More precisely, let $(x, \lambda, \nu)$ be the final \texttt{atlas} parameter of a representation $\pi\in\widehat{E_{6(-14)}}^d$.
-Then $\pi$ is a \textbf{FS-scattered} representation if the \emph{KGB element} $x$ (that is, a $K$-orbit of the Borel variety $G/B$, see Section \ref{sec-atlas}) is fully supported, i.e., if $\texttt{support} (x)$ equals $[0, 1, \dots, l-1]$, where $l$ is the rank of $G$.
+The way that we organize the infinitely many Dirac series for $E_{6(-14)}$ is due to Theorem A of \cite{D17}.
+More precisely, let $(x, \lambda, \nu)$ be the final \texttt{atlas} parameter of any Dirac series $\pi$ of $E_{6(-14)}$.
+Then $\pi$ is a \textbf{FS-scattered} representation if the \textbf{KGB element} $x$ (see Section \ref{sec-atlas}) is fully supported, i.e., if $\texttt{support} (x)$ equals $[0, 1, \dots, l-1]$.
 Otherwise, $\pi$ will be merged into a string of representations.

-Since the group $E_{6(-14)}$ is Hermitian symmetric, thanks to the work of Kostant \cite{Ko}, all of its irreducible unitary highest weight modules belong to $\widehat{E_{6(-14)}}^d$.
-Note that these latter representations have been classified by Enright, Howe, and Wallach \cite{EHW}, and they have attracted attention even from mathematical physicists.
-Our classification will offer representations other than the unitary highest weight ones.
+Thanks to Proposition 3.7 of \cite{HPP}, all the irreducible unitary highest/lowest weight modules of $E_{6(-14)}$ are Dirac series.
+However, the Dirac series will go beyond the unitary highest/lowest weight modules which were classified \cite{EHW,Ja} in the 1980s.
+See Example \ref{exam-non-hlwt}.

 Along the way, we also meet some unitary representations with zero Dirac cohomology, yet their infinitesimal characters are irregular and rather small.
-It is conceivable that they should also be very interesting for understanding the entire unitary dual of $E_{6(-14)}$.
+It is conceivable that many of them should be unipotent representations.
 Thus we record them in Table \ref{table-EIII-FS-integral}, and it is worth mentioning the following.

 \begin{cor} All the fully supported irreducible unitary representations of $E_{6(-14)}$ with integral infinitesimal characters are exhausted by Tables \ref{table-EIII-FS-integral} and \ref{table-EIII-scattered-part}. \end{cor}